p0t4t0sandwich/Switchboard/README.md

 # Release Notes

 - Created a Fabric mixin for the player Death events
-- Updated the Fabric Message listener to ignore commands (whoops)
+- Updated the Fabric 1.17 Message listener to ignore commands (whoops)
 - Translated all Fabric events to mixins
+- Added /discord command for players to grab the invite link